monash-human-power/MHP-website/src/markdown/subteams.md

     button_href: ""
     image: ../images/electrical.png
   - name: materials
-    description: The primary purpose of the Materials sub-team is to prototype and manufacture the fairing that covers the human-powered bike.
+    description: The primary purpose of the Materials subteam is to prototype and manufacture the fairing that covers the human-powered bike.
 This includes undergoing a design process to test and optimise the quality of the fairing to ensure the aerodynamic performance of the bike and rider